AONIEX/Portfolio/projects.markdown

   - Basic Player Movement (W,A,S,D) or (Analog Stick) Based walking
   - Head Bobbing and Camera Shaking based on shooting, movement and interactions
 - Interactions
+  - Hub interactions with unique functions
 - Focusing on object/locations
+  - Camera focuses/looks at set targets or locations
+  - Used for tutorials to allow information to be showed based on correct enemies
 - UI and Settings
 - Testing and Building